Asda: Near bankruptcy and merger prospects

 Norman succeeded Gillam as chairman upon the latter's retirement in 1996, appointing then-deputy Allan Leighton as chief executive, and began to remodel Asda's stores along the lines of Walmart, the world's largest retailer.
 Leighton travelled to Bentonville, Arkansas, to assess and photograph the systems and marketing deployed by Walmart.
-In 1998, following the Walmart model, Asda began opening larger 'Hypermarket' (later 'Supercentre') stores as well as introducing pharmacies and cafes to its stores.
-At the same time, merger discussions were taking place between Asda and other retailers such as Safeway and Kingfisher plc; both collapsed without an agreement being reached, but in 1999, a second round of discussions with Kingfisher later reached an agreement for a £5.4 billion merger that would have both created the United Kingdom's largest multi-category retailer and enabled Asda to begin operating stores throughout Europe.
+In 1998, following the Walmart model, Asda began opening larger Hypermarket (later Supercentre) stores as well as introducing pharmacies and cafes to its stores.
+At the same time, merger discussions were taking place between Asda and other retailers such as Safeway and Kingfisher plc; both ended without an agreement being reached, but in 1999, a second round of discussions with Kingfisher later reached an agreement for a £5.4 billion merger that would have both created the United Kingdom's largest multi-category retailer and enabled Asda to begin operating stores throughout Europe.